BIDR Price Reaches $0.0001 on Major Exchanges (BIDR)

-BIDR (CURRENCY:BIDR) traded 0.1% higher against the dollar during the 1-day period ending at 10:00 AM E.T. on July 11th.
-BIDR has a market capitalization of $15.54 million and approximately $6.32 million worth of BIDR was traded on exchanges in the last day.
-One BIDR coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last week, BIDR has traded down 0.4% against the dollar.
+BIDR (CURRENCY:BIDR) traded up 0.3% against the US dollar during the 1 day period ending at 20:00 PM ET on July 14th.
+BIDR has a total market capitalization of $15.56 million and approximately $18.88 million worth of BIDR was traded on exchanges in the last day.
+One BIDR coin can now be bought for about $0.0001 or 0.00000000 BTC on exchanges.
+In the last week, BIDR has traded 0% higher against the US dollar.

 Here’s how other cryptocurrencies have performed in the last day: